mrbusche/matthewbusche.com/_posts/2015-09-20-fixing-espn-fantasycast-being-broken-in-chrome.md

   - Uncategorized
 ---

 This is the 2nd year in a row that ESPN has had a bug in their Fantasy Cast website so it does not render properly in Chrome.
-If your page looks like this, it&#8217;s broken.
-The good news is it&#8217;s easy to fix with a simple bookmarklet.
+If your page looks like this, it's broken.
+The good news is it's easy to fix with a simple bookmarklet.

  <img src="/images/2015/09/fantasy.png" alt="fantasy" />